 Heading format: “<group name>, <platform>, <my age when I created>, <member count>”

 After learning programming, cyber security for about 1.5 years, I at the age of 13, created this group.
 This was my first internet group.
 I got this idea by participating in a similar group.
 After creating it, I shared the links in the chatroom and left it, so I could focus on my own group.
 Just few hours later, I got lot of other members, not only from that chatroom but from others too.
 After few days I shared this group with some of my classmate and they joined too.
+One of the main member was a Nigerian person shown in screenshot above.

 I know the name of this group might look “weird” to some, but to be honest, not a single member objected.
 Later I changed it by omitting my last name for privacy and to reduce my influence.